 Have you ever wondered about the story behind shipping containers?
-One of the appeals for those using shipping containers to create homes, restaurants or pop-up shops is their container had a past life, that it has its own history.
-Often, a container’s past use will be far from its use today – a testament to their versatility and ability to be used for various industrial and commercial applications.
+One of the appeals for those using them to create homes, restaurants or pop-up shops is that it had a past life, that it has its own history.
+Often, its past use will be far from its use today – a testament to their versatility and ability to be used for various industrial and commercial applications.

-With this in mind, when you buy a shipping container, have you ever stopped to consider how – and where – was it made?
+With this in mind, when you buy a unit, have you ever stopped to consider how – and where – was it made?

 How are Shipping Containers Made?

-One of the most useful things about shipping containers is that they are simple in size, shape and structure.
+One of the most useful things about these units is that they are simple in size, shape and structure.
 This standardisation makes them easy to stack and transport, and also means that the manufacturing process is relatively simple too.

 These sheets of steel are then corrugated – which improves its strength in general, allowing it to withstand higher pressure.
-The roof and floor are made separately and then welded to the walls to create the shipping container.
-The door is also then created and fitted to the container.
+The roof and floor are made separately and then welded to the walls.
+The door is also then created and fitted.

-The shipping container is then primed and painted, and the wooden floors varnished, before the rubber seals are fitted around the door to ensure that the container is kept watertight.
-The bottom of the container is made watertight and it is then tested for water tightness.
-After this, the whole shipping container is tested to ensure that it is ready to be sent off to sea with its precious cargo.
+The unit is then primed and painted, and the wooden floors varnished, before the rubber seals are fitted around the door to ensure it is kept watertight.
+The bottom is made watertight and it is then tested for water tightness.
+After this, the whole unit is tested to ensure that it is ready to be sent off to sea with its precious cargo.

 Where are Shipping Containers Made?

-- There is plenty of raw material available at a relatively low cost, meaning that the shipping containers can be produced without significant expense.
+- There is plenty of raw material available at a relatively low cost, meaning that the sea units can be produced without significant expense.

-- China’s ports are amongst the worlds’ busiest, exporting around the world, and therefore it makes sense both logistically and financially that the shipping containers are made nearby.
+- China’s ports are amongst the worlds’ busiest, exporting around the world, and therefore it makes sense both logistically and financially that the units are made nearby.

-With a little knowledge of where they come from and how they are made, you can gain a better understanding of your shipping container and its suitability for certain uses.
+With a little knowledge of where they come from and how they are made, you can gain a better understanding of their suitability for certain uses.
 This is also a great way to understand how you can effectively maintain it and maximise its lifespan.

-Whatever you are using your shipping container for – be it storage, creating a bespoke structure, or shipping, it could come complete with a grand story and interesting backstory.
-In fact, even if your shipping container is bought as ‘new’, it will have likely have completed a voyage from China to you as a “one-trip” container.
+Whatever you are using your unit for – be it storage, creating a bespoke structure, or shipping, it could come complete with a grand story and interesting backstory.
+In fact, even if you buy ‘new’, it will have likely have completed a voyage from China to you as a “one-trip” container.